Affinity and Anti-Affinity for VM Placement

 Get VMI information

-oc get vmi node-affinity-vm
+oc get vmi node-affinity-vm -n affinity

 NAME AGE PHASE IP NODENAME READY

-node-affinity-vm 58s Running 10.233.2.20 worker-cluster-k66tl-3 True
+node-affinity-vm 58s Running 10.233.0.46 worker-cluster-t96sv-2 True

 Pod Affinity

-The primary benefit of using pod affinity is to improve performance for dependent VMs or services that require low-latency communication by guaranteeing their placement on the same worker node.
+The primary benefit of using pod affinity is to improve performance for dependent VMs or services that require low-latency communication by guaranteeing their placement on the same node.

 Instructions